Highpoint2000/LiveMap/README.md

 ## Installation notes:

 1. Download the last repository as a zip
-2. Unpack the StreamPlugin.js and the Stream folder with the stream.js into the web server plugins folder (..fm-dx-webserver-main\plugins)
+2. Unpack the LiveMapPlugin.js and the LiveMap folder with the livemap.js into the web server plugins folder (..fm-dx-webserver-main\plugins)
 3. Restart the server
 4. Activate the plugin it in the settings